The KAZZ-Sonobeat Connection

 How a tiny but groundbreaking Austin, Texas, FM station launched a record label

 Fun and games

 Claude Hall's article on KAZZ-FM in Billboard (June 21, 1965)

-In his June 21, 1965, Radio-TV Programming column in Billboard Magazine, Claude Hall profiled KAZZ-FM's block programming.
-Although Sam Hallman was KAZZ's program director at the time, Claude Hall interviewed afternoon deejay Rim Kelley to prepare the article, since one focus was on KAZZ's broadcast of rock music, surely a first for American FM radio at the time.
-Hall's Billboard story was probably the best national recognition KAZZ-FM ever received and may have influenced Hall to review Sonobeat's first stereo 45 RPM releases in 1967.
-And KAZZ's live remote broadcasts from local night clubs were mentioned frequently in John Bustin's Austin American-Statesman newspaper entertainment column.
+In his June 21, 1965, Radio-TV Programming column in record and radio trade journal Billboard, Claude Hall profiled KAZZ-FM's block programming.
+Although Sam Hallman was KAZZ's program director at the time, Claude Hall interviewed afternoon deejay Rim Kelley to prepare the article, since one focus was on KAZZ's broadcast of rock music, suggesting it to be a first for American FM radio at the time.
+Hall's Billboard story was probably the best national recognition KAZZ-FM ever received and may have influenced Claude Hall to review Sonobeat's first stereo 45 RPM releases in 1967.
+And KAZZ's live remote broadcasts from local night clubs were mentioned frequently in John Bustin's Austin Statesman newspaper amusements column.

 Radio stations notoriously run contests and promotions of all kinds to woo listeners.
 KAZZ-FM was no exception.
 Here's an assortment of contests and promotions the station ran: